SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Calibrations

-We have implemented a procedure for measuring and correcting the misalignment of the MOMFBD-restored \ion{Ca}{ii} scans.
+SSTRED includes a procedure for measuring and correcting the misalignment of the MOMFBD-restored \ion{Ca}{ii} scans.
 The process needs to be repeated for each scan because of the temporal variations.
-The misalignment between the WB and NB continuum images is measured by cross-correlation.
+The misalignment between the WB and NB continuum images is measured by cross-correlation in the MOMFBD-restored data.
 The misalignments at the \ion{Ca}{ii}~H wavelengths are then calculated by linear interpolation between the WB 395~nm and the NB continuum 399~nm.
 Similarly, linear extrapolation gives the misalignment at the \ion{Ca}{ii}~K wavelengths.

-Because the success of the cross-correlation measurements depends on the data quality, the measurements are smoothed with an ad hoc method that ignores outliers and weights data points with respect to image RMS contrast.
-The variations around the smoothed line (disregarding the low-contrast outliers) suggest that the precision is a few tenths of a pixel.
+Because the cross-correlation measurements depend on the data quality, they are smoothed with a method that ignores outliers and weights data points with respect to image RMS contrast.
+The variations around the smoothed line (disregarding the low-contrast outliers) suggest that the precision is a few tenths of a pixel, see Fig.~\ref{fig:contalign}.

-Correcting this misalignment after MOMFBD restoration is much easier and less time consuming than doing it with the raw data.
-Luckily, the misalignment is only a few pixels, small in comparison to the subfield size.
+Correcting this misalignment after MOMFBD restoration is much easier and less time consuming than doing it in the raw data.
+The misalignment is only a few pixels, which is small in comparison to the MOMFBD subfield size.
 The MOMFBD assumption of a common wavefront in WB and NB is therefore not significantly violated.

-Note that the \ion{Ca}{ii} misalignment is significant due to the the wavelength range of the multiple prefilters, more than 7~nm (see Fig.~\ref{fig:profiles+spectra}).
-As a comparison, the width of the single prefilter of H-$\upbeta$ is only $\sim$1~nm.
-The CRISP prefilters are even less wide.